swatisingh26/technical-test/README.md

 ----------------------------------------------------------------------------------

 HOW TO GET THE TECHNICAL TEST ON YOUR LOCAL SYSTEM:
-1. Either clone using Git
+1. Either clone using Git (preferred)
 1.1 Install Git to your local system
 1.2 Go to https://github.com and sign in (create an account if you don't have one) 1.3 Go to https://github.com/dynamiccredit-qa/technical-test